 |Stage 2||160 or higher||Or||100 or higher|

-The ranges in the table apply to most adults (aged 18 and older) who don't have short-term serious illnesses.
+The ranges in the table apply to most adults aged 18 and older who do not have short-term serious illnesses.

 All levels above 120/80 mmHg raise your risk, and the risk grows as blood pressure numbers rise.
-"Prehypertension" means you're likely to end up with HBP, unless you take steps to prevent it.
+"Prehypertension" means you are likely to end up with HBP, unless you take steps to prevent it.

-If you're being treated for HBP and have repeat readings in the normal range, your blood pressure is under control.
+If you are being treated for HBP and have repeat readings in the normal range, your blood pressure is under control.
 However, you still have the condition.
 You should see your doctor and follow your treatment plan to keep your blood pressure under control.

 Blood pressure tends to rise with age.
 Following a healthy lifestyle helps some people delay or prevent this rise in blood pressure.
-People who have HBP can take steps to control it and reduce their risk of related health problems.
-Key steps include following a healthy lifestyle, having ongoing medical care, and following your treatment plan.
+If you have HBP, you can take steps to control it and reduce your risk of related health problems.
+Key steps you can take include:

 Source: What is High Blood Pressure?
 National Heart, Lung and Blood Institute